 Nancy: We started planning trips to the White Rim trail, Big Bend National Park, and British Columbia.
 But then this past February my local oncologist didn’t like my blood counts.
 I went from a really big high to a low.

-A couple months later, the diagnosis was confirmed.
+A couple of months later, the diagnosis was confirmed.
 We canceled our White Rim trail trip.
 We are now in Houston and we have been here since April 1st.
 We’re going to be here for about a year.

-Larry: While Nancy was going through this I had my once a year exam.
+Larry: While Nancy was going through this I had my once-a-year exam.
 Usually the doctor says that I’m healthy and I wait until the next year.
 This time he said, “I don’t like the PSA results and what I felt during the exam.
 Go see the urologist.”

 Once we were in Houston, I saw a urologist.
-I had high risk aggressive prostate cancer and needed surgery.
-Four weeks later I was post op and told I would need follow-up radiation soon.
+I had high-risk aggressive prostate cancer and needed surgery.
+Four weeks later I was post-op and told I would need follow-up radiation soon.

 As of December, Nancy has been in remission.
 It looks like I will not be in remission until the spring.
 Then we’ll get out of here and go back to traveling like we used to do.